How Long Does Heroin Stay in Your System?

 - Saliva test.

 Hair follicle testing is considered one of the more revealing methods of testing for opiate abuse, as it can show that there’s heroin in a user’s system for up to three months after use.
-The length of time that blood and saliva tests can detect drug use is about equal – in that both test methods can detect heroin in the body only for about 12 hours after last drug use, at most.
+The length of time that blood and saliva tests can detect drug use is about equal – in that both test methods can detect heroin in the body for only about 12 hours after last drug use, at most.

 The Duration of Heroin Withdrawal